 What is a Homegroup?

-The Homegroup can be joined by Windows 7, Windows 8.1 and Windows 10 computers and devices.
+The Homegroup can be created or joined by Windows 7, Windows 8.1 and Windows 10 computers and devices.
+If, by any chance, you are using Windows 7 Starter or Windows 7 Home Basic, you can join a Homegroup, but you won’t be able to create one.
 By design, there's no limit to the number of computers that can join a Homegroup.

-How to set Windows so that you can join a Homegroup
+How to configure Windows so that you can create or join a Homegroup

 In Windows 7, the Homegroup is not available for Public or Work networks.